TALK TO SALES

 What is an insurance book of business?

-An insurance book of business is a directory or "book" that lists an insurance agent or broker’s accounts and clients, both past and present.
-When you acquire a new client, their information is added to your book.
-Therefore, your book of business should be ever-changing as your clientele expands and grows.
+An insurance book of business is a directory or "book" that lists an insurance agent or broker’s accounts and past and present clients.
+When you acquire a new client, you can add their information to your book.
+Therefore, your insurance book should be ever-changing as your clientele expands and grows.

-Books of business are beneficial when you need to look back on customer data, follow up on customer service, review product information, and optimize your sales decisions.
+Books of business are beneficial when you need to look back on your customer base, follow up on support services, review product information, identify at-risk customers, and optimize your sales decisions.
 This data enables you to evaluate the growth of your business and continue making appropriate decisions for your clients.

-Traditionally, your book of business would be translated into spreadsheets, but this process can be time-consuming and frustrating.
+Traditionally, brokers and independent agents detail their book of business on spreadsheets, but this process can be time-consuming and frustrating.
 An industry-specific customer relationship management (CRM) tool can help relieve this burden.

-A CRM helps manage your clients, marketing, sales information, and customer and financial service interactions.
-The right software solution can make it easier to take ownership of your business, identify new opportunities and run marketing campaigns all in one place.
+A CRM is a digital channel that allows you to manage your clients, content and email marketing tools, sales information, and customer service interactions.
+The right software solution can make it easier to take ownership of your business, identify new opportunities, and run marketing campaigns in one place.

 How do you create a book of business?